Renting Out Your Home in Maryland: Everything You Should Consider

 This is another important step to take for landlords renting out their house.
 Now that you’re renting out your home, you’ll need separate coverage other than your homeowner’s insurance coverage.

-Homeowners insurance normally covers losses and damages to the owner’s house and assets inside the property.
+Homeowners insurance normally covers losses and damages to the owner’s house and assets inside the renal property.
 The policy extends to interior and exterior property damage, damage or loss of personal assets, and any injury that occurs on the rental property.

 home insurance